nyapblesso-a11y/Js-calculator/README.md

 #### Folder Structure

-- A .github an workflow folder with linter.yml file
+- A .GitHub an workflow folder with linter.yml file
 - A folder containing the script
-- A folder containing the styling and the indx,html file
+- A folder containing the styling and the index.
+HTML file

 ### Project Commands